 \subsection{Known implications}

 The fact that the $Q$-conditions, primitive stability and primitive displacement can all be interpreted as weakenings of convex cocompactness by “restricting to primitive elements” seems to indicate that these conditions might be related.
 In fact, it is elementary to observe that primitive stability implies primitive displacement, which implies the $Q_\lambda$-conditions for any $\lambda>0$ (see Proposition \ref{prop:PSinPDinBQ}).
-It is then natural to ask whether the $Q_\lambda$-conditions and primitive stability are equivalent.
+It is natural to ask whether the $Q_\lambda$-conditions and primitive stability are equivalent.

 In his thesis, Lupi \cite{Lupi2015} showed that the $Q$-conditions are equivalent to primitive stability in $\chi(F_2,\PSL_2(\R))$.
-Lee and Xu \cite{LeeXu2020}, Series \cite{Series2019,Series2020} and Schlich \cite{Schlich2022} all proved that primitive displacement and primitive stability are equivalent, in $\chi(F_2,\PSL_2(\C))$ for Lee, Xu and Series, and in the general Gromov hyperbolic case for Schlich.
+Lee and Xu \cite{LeeXu2020}, Series \cite{Series2019,Series2020} and Schlich \cite{Schlich2022} all proved that primitive displacement and primitive stability are equivalent, in $\chi(F_2,\PSL_2(\C))$ for Lee--Xu and Series, and in the general Gromov hyperbolic case for Schlich.

 Observe that in $\chi(F_2,\PSL_2(\C))$, the result of Lee, Xu and Series, together with the proof by Tan, Wong and Zhang of the equivalence between primitive displacement and the $Q$-conditions yields the equivalence between the $Q$-conditions and primitive stability.
-In particular, if $\lambda$ is large enough that the $Q_\lambda$-conditions imply the $Q$-conditions, then the $Q_\lambda$-conditions are equivalent to both primitive stability and the $Q$-conditions in $\chi(F_2,\PSL_2(\C))$.
+In particular, if $\lambda$ is large enough, then the $Q_\lambda$-conditions are equivalent to primitive stability in $\chi(F_2,\PSL_2(\C))$.